jlstewart379/Booyah/README.md

+UPDATE: Feb.
+10, 2013 -- Through updating to Appium v0.15, Mavericks and XCode 5's command line tools, the speed of this test dropped to 12 seconds.
+The tests run without using the --native-instruments-lib option, which was the biggest reason for the speed advantage.
+Thanks goes out to the Appium Google group for entertaining the topic. https://groups.google.com/forum/#!topic/appium-discuss/y6tLl3ERr-E

+---
 Would love some insight on why this extremely simple automated test using Appium takes about 38 seconds to run on the iOS simulator.

 To run: